7 Critical Leadership Development Pitfalls That Derail Success

 No ongoing support or measurement after the workshop

-Hidden costs of the one-and-done approach
+Hidden costs of one-and-done training

 Practical ways to embed peer learning and coaching